telerik/winforms-docs/pivotgrid/populating-with-data/using-the-queryabledataprovider.md

 {{endregion}}

->note The Source can be any collection that implements the IQuearyable interface.
+>tip The Source can be any collection that implements the IQuearyable interface.
 >

 ## Adding Group Descriptions Collections